-But it doesn’t mean that there’s absolutely nothing to do: the rich and vibrant city still offers a wide array of attractions for casual tourists and for experienced travelers alike.
+But it doesn’t mean that there’s nothing to do in Dubai during the summer season: the rich and vibrant city still offers a wide array of attractions for casual tourists and for experienced travelers alike.

 Also, the weather problem actually sounds worse than it really is.
 First, the air conditioning (available in Dubai Metro as well) makes life a lot easier.
 Second, some of the outdoor attractions are available in the evening and night when the temperature becomes more or less tolerable.
 Apart from that, there are some benefits in a low season itself.
 Many Dubai hotels and resorts, as well as shops and markets, offer considerable discounts for summer months.
 And with fewer people in the city, one can expect fewer crowds and shorter queues.